- ADA Disability Rights Information (U.S. Department of Justice)

 Easter Seals has been helping individuals with disabilities and special needs, and their families, live better lives for more than 80 years.
 From child development centers to physical rehabilitation and job training for people with disabilities, Easter Seals offers a variety of services to help people with disabilities address life's challenges and achieve personal goals.

-We are a national program that provides information (printed, by email, phone, and workshops) on disability issues for Native family members who have children with disabilities and the professional who work with them.
+We are a national program that provides information (printed, by email, phone, and workshops) on disability issues for Native American family members who have children with disabilities and the professional who work with them.
 We provide workshops on and off reservations to Tribes, Nations, and Clans on Disability Laws and Parent Leadership.
 Our services for families are at no cost to family members.
 We hope to give Indian families a voice that will impact the special education process.
-NIPIC is a non-profit organization, funded by a grant from the US Department of Education.
-Our board consists of a majority of Indian family members who themselves are Indian parents who have children/young adults with disabilities.
-We also have the representation of individuals from organizations around the United States that serve Indian families.

 The National Institute on Disability and Rehabilitation Research (NIDRR) provides leadership and support for a comprehensive program of research related to the rehabilitation of individuals with disabilities.
 All of our programmatic efforts are aimed at improving the lives of individuals with disabilities from birth through adulthood.